 The walls are the most common place to find damp problems and therefore are usually where you start dealing with it.
 Once you have spotted damp signs or noticed a wall that is feeling damp, then you need to tackle it quickly.

 It is important to handle the cause of the damp first.
 This might be penetrating damp on upper walls and ceilings where a leak above is letting rain in.
-It might be a problem with a broken down damp proof course, which is allowing water to rise from the ground.
-Or the most likely problem, which is condensation – warm moist air from showers or cooking that cannot escape the house and causes damp.
+It might be a problem with a faulty or missing damp proof course, which is allowing water to rise from the ground.

 Dealing with damp walls